 Robert Delaney, the U.S. bureau chief for the South China Morning Post, lived for many years in China as a student and journalist.
 He spent a year at the Johns Hopkins University - Nanjing University Center for Chinese and American Studies in Nanjing, China, where he became friends with Zhang Ge, the woman with autism who inspired the founding of The Five Project, and her family.
 As a journalist, he had several postings in Asia, including a three-year stint as Bloomberg’s Beijing bureau chief, before moving back to North America.
 Robert received his Master’s degree from Ryerson University, where his research focused on the limit of rhetoric and communication across Western and Chinese professional environments.

-Dr. Helen McCabe is the co-Founder of The Five Project.
+Dr. Helen McCabe is the co-Founder and Executive Director of The Five Project.
 She first became interested in autism in China in 1992, while she was a student at the Johns Hopkins University - Nanjing University Center for Chinese and American Studies in Nanjing, China.
 The experience meeting Zhang Ge, a young girl with autism in Nanjing, prompted Helen to study special education, and she received her Ph.D. in Special Education and International and Comparative Education Policy from Indiana University in 2004.
-Helen is the Executive Director of The Five Project, and she leads our capacity building efforts for parents and teachers of individuals with autism in China.
+Helen leads our capacity-building efforts for parents and teachers of individuals with autism in China.
 In addition to developing and participating in onsite training, she also works with training volunteers to prepare them before they begin working with our partner organizations.
 Recently described by a famous autism intervention organization in Beijing as “the autism educator who most understands China,” Helen’s trainings are based on best practices in special education, while also being grounded in a deep understanding of Chinese society and culture (and provided entirely in Chinese).
-Currently Helen is a consultant for companies and organizations with autism projects in China, including Yale-China Association and TobiiDynavox.
-At TobiiDynavox, she provides expertise about China and Chinese translation for their augmentative and alternative communication software (AAC) and for related training in China.
-She has conducted numerous research studies about autism in China, and continues to research and publish, both in English and Chinese.
+Currently Helen is a faculty member in the Early Childhood Special Education department at the University of Maine at Farmington.
+She has conducted numerous research studies about autism in China, and continues to research and publish, in both English and Chinese.
 Her work has been cited by both Chinese and English-speaking scholars, and, given her more than 20 years of experience in this field, she receives frequent requests from scholars, students, and practitioners who seek to learn more about autism in China.
 In addition to her Ph.D., other education includes a B.A. from Middlebury College and an M.A. from Washington University in St. Louis, both in East Asian Studies, and a graduate certificate in Chinese studies from the Hopkins-Nanjing Center.